 Vienna Jazz Festival

 The Vienna Jazz Festival, a fixed item in the annual festival series, offers more than the eponymous cool sound.
-Soul, funk, pop, electronic and ethnic sounds can also be enjoyed - and all in the best venues.
+A range of genres including soul, funk, pop, electronic and ethnic sounds are on the program - and all in the best venues.